MBMPawan1991/Movie-Recommendation-Systems/README.md

 The data are contained in the files genome-scores.csv, genome-tags.csv, links.csv, movies.csv, ratings.csv and tags.csv.

-For our objective, we would be using "ratings.csv" and "movies.csv" data files.

 Modelling :
 The following modelling approach was used in the project: